 We are the Australian Backcountry Usergroup Association.
 We deliver an our Alpine Travel Advisory.
 The place to go for a streamlined and concise picture of the conditions, in one single easy view.

 The site reached an audience of between 200 and 300 people per week on average during the winter season.
 This spikes to 600 leading into and during snow precip events, double this with our social media posts.
 We have lifted avalanche awareness from 'what, avalanches in Australia' to 'yeah, better be careful of the avalanche conditions'.
 So to all of you, who are checking in, awesome.
 Big thanks firstly in Victoria to Bill Barker and the patrol team at Hotham for the 'first in the field' stability warnings - great work team.
 Big Ups to the boys at Mt Stirling for your help.
-In NSW a big nod to the boys Dave and Adam, formerly of Main Range Backcountry, now Alpine Access and Snow Safety respectively.
+In NSW a big nod to Snow Safety Australia.

 Our Alpine Travel Advisory, we issue information regarding alpine travel safety across all aspects of the prevailing conditions (from 1 June - 31st October ).
 This includes firstly the weather, by observation and predictions, and the effect the weather has on the snow pack.
 In Australia this ranges from 'Bulletproof' hard ice, through to loose snow and the associated avalanche danger.
 We also report on wet snow conditions and the potential for 'wet slides'.
 Occasionally when our 'intel' is really good we are 'predictive', only when we have a really good hunch about the state of the range.